 - Pacing (this is sensible pacing and nothing to do with Prof. Peter White’s PACE trials).

 You might also find some helpful treatment advice from Jodie Bassett’s excellent work at: www.hfme.org (Click on symptoms and then go to M.E. treatments.)

 2) Hospital Booklet

-We were given a grant in 2007 by Kent Police Property Fund to specifically produce this booklet.
+We were given a grant in 2018 by the Tesco’s Bags of Help scheme to specifically produce this booklet.
 The idea behind the booklet is to inform hospital staff of the serious nature of M.E., regarding particular kinds of anaesthetics etc. and also to stop nurses and physiotherapists pressurising sufferers into exercise they cannot do.
 If anyone would like a copy, let us know and we’ll send you one.

 3) The sending out of the Canadian Guidelines to all GP surgeries in Kent

 There has been an international booklet from Canada, published since 2005, of specific guidelines to GPs and medical practitioners.
 Although not perfect, it is probably the best one to date and certainly beats the rubbish most doctors in the U.K. are fed with about M.E.(CFS) by the NHS.
 The Grace Charity has sent a copy of these guidelines to every GP surgery and community matron team in Kent and Medway.